ExpeditionRPG/expedition/README.md

 git push <remote server name> <local branch name>:master
 ```
 For database querying, make sure you have psql installed and can do `which psql`, then run `heroku pg:psql --app expedition-quest-creator DATABASE` to connect

+On Mac, you may need to add `PATH=/Applications/Postgres.app/Contents/Versions/latest/bin:$PATH` to your .bash_profile for your terminal to recognize the `psql` command.